How might talking to a perinatal psychologist help?

 Parent stress and parenting difficulties

-Our team based on the Sunshine Coast, is experienced and dedicated to learning in the perinatal field.
-In addition to their psychology qualifications most of our psychologists have also completed either one or both of the Centre for Perinatal Psychology's training (Perinatal and Infant Mental Health Intensive and Bearing the Unbearable: Perinatal Loss Training), Circle of Security training, and other attachment theory training.
+Carla Anderson based on the Sunshine Coast, is experienced and dedicated to learning in the perinatal field.
+In addition to her psychology qualifications Carla has also completed the Centre for Perinatal Psychology's training (Perinatal and Infant Mental Health Intensive and was a co-developer of Bearing the Unbearable: Perinatal Loss Training), Circle of Security training, and other attachment theory training.

 We know it can be tricky to know whether to seek help with a perinatal psychologist, because it’s hard to know what are “normal” feelings, especially as a first-time parent and also because a lot of parents don’t often talk about how they are really feeling.